Appendices

 Business Law BLAW Business

-Chemistry CHEM Science and Engineering
+Chemistry CHEM Science

-Civil Engineering CEEN Science and Engineering
+Civil Engineering CEEN Engineering and Computer Science

-Coastal and Marine System Science CMSS Science and Engineering
+Coastal and Marine System Science CMSS Science

-Computer Science COSC Science and Engineering
+Computer Science COSC Engineering and Computer Science

 Counselor Education/Educational Psychology CNEP Education and Human Development